-Firm Ground (FG) boots are ideally suited for hard natural ground surfaces.
+Firm Ground boots are ideally suited for hard natural ground surfaces.
 Because of the weather you’ll mainly wear them in spring or summer, but if you happen to be somewhere drier you may get use of them all season.
 Below we have the most popular Hard/Firm boots right now:

 What is an FG or Firm Ground boot?